pablodecm/phd_thesis/src/102_chapter_2.md

 ### Multiple Hadron Interactions {#sec:pile_up}

-Given the high density of protons in each bunch at the collision points, several proton-proton interactions are very likely to happen in each crossing, a phenomenon that is commonly referred to as *pileup*.
-After multiple interactions occur, the products of all interactions go through the surrounding detectors at the almost the same time, which complicates the interpretation of the detector readouts as the product of a single interaction.
+Given the high density of protons in each bunch at the collision points, every bunch crossing generates a few dozen proton-proton interactions, a phenomenon that is commonly referred to as *pileup*.
+The products of all these interactions go through the surrounding detectors at the almost the same time, which complicates the interpretation of the detector readouts as the product of a single interaction.
 The number of proton-proton